awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

 1. Choose **Create custom action**\.

 1. Make a note of the **Custom action ARN**\.
-You need to use the ARN when you create a rule to associate with this action in CloudWatch Events\.
+You need to use the ARN when you create a rule to associate with this action in EventBridge\.

 ## Creating a custom action \(Security Hub API, AWS CLI\)<a name="securityhub-cwe-configure-api"></a>